 Rectangular-shaped breakfast nooks are ideal for those who require more storage space.
 A rectangle table for two people should be 2 ft and 6″ x 3 ft and 6″ in size.
 These can also differ based on the size of the family.

-These figures will help you determine the maximum table size that can be accommodated in the space available.
-A 6-person breakfast nook has to be a minimum of 7 x 10 feet.
+A 6-person breakfast nook should be a minimum of 7 x 10 feet.
 A rectangular table in an 8-person breakfast nook must be at least 8 x 11 feet.
-If you have a designed couch as part of your sitting, one may significantly change these measurements.
+If you have designed a couch as part of your sitting area, you may need to significantly change these measurements.

-Regarding shapes, a square-shaped nook provides plenty of space for seating, while breakfast nooks that are rectangular have a lot of storage space.
+Regarding shapes, a square-shaped nook provides plenty of space for seating, while rectangular breakfast nooks have a lot of storage space.
 Bench seating is not an option with a round table, so storage may be limited.
 However, circular tables can aid movement around the table.

 Seating Considerations